sergeyklay/space-wrangler/README.md

 # Space Wrangler

-Welcome to the Confluence Space Management Toolkit!
+Welcome to the Space Wrangler!
 This toolkit is designed to help you efficiently manage and maintain your Confluence spaces.
 Currently, it includes tools for exporting spaces its metadata, with more features planned.

 ## Tools